home-assistant/home-assistant.io/source/_integrations/stookwijzer.markdown

 ha_integration_type: service
 ---

-The Stookwijzer integration queries the [Stookwijzer](https://www.stookwijzer.nu) API for windspeed and gets the air quality index from [Luchtmeetnet](https://www.luchtmeetnet.nl).
-Using these parameters, Stookwijzer advises people not to burn pallets or wood, or to use the barbecue.
-This can prevent health problems for people in the area.
+The Stookwijzer integration queries the [Atlas Leefomgeving Stookwijzer](https://www.atlasleefomgeving.nl/stookwijzer) API for windspeed and air quality index.
+Based on these values, Stookwijzer advises people not to burn pallets or wood, or not to use the barbecue.
+This can help prevent health issues for people in the area.

+The **Stookwijzer** sensor can provide three different levels of recommendations (and has a forecast attributes):

+- Code Yellow: Please note: burning wood causes discomfort and air pollution.
+- Code Orange: It is recommended not to burn wood now.
+- Code Red: Do not burn wood now.

+Additionally, various sensor and binary_sensor entities are provided:

+**Stookalert**: Binary sensor indicating weather there is a Stookalert.
+This sensor has forecast attributes.
+**Windspeed**: Sensor containing the current windspeed at the selected location.
+**Air Quality Index**: Sensor containing the air quality index at the selected location.

 {% include integrations/config_flow.md %}